Probely/farcaster-onprem-agent/README.md

 Notes:

 1. `<agent-ip>` is the internal IP of the machine on your network where Probely's Farcaster Agent is running.
-It is used by the agent to communicate with the Probely server.
+The agent uses it to communicate with the Probely server.
 2. `<target-ip>` is the internal IP of your web application.
 If your target is configured to use internal extra-hosts, include their IPs here.
-The same goes for the target login URL served by a different internal web application.
+The same goes for the target login URL if a different internal web application serves it.
 3. `<target-port>` is the service port of the server of your web application.
 Typical values are 80 and 443.
 4. The IP addresses of these hosts are subject to change.
 We recommend allowing